Gold

 Not Frequent

-Problems that can be modeled as filling a limited-size container with a subset of items.
+Problems that can be modeled as filling a limited-size container with items.

 Paths on Grids